-Note: The accounting rules for treatment of bad debt changed in 2010 and bad debt is now treated as a "contra-revenue"-a deduction from gross revenue similar to charity care-rather than an expense.
-Of the metrics above, these changes have impacted days cash on hand, operating margin, operating EBIDA margin, and days in accounts receivable.
+Note: Bad debt is treated as a "contra-revenue"-a deduction from gross revenue similar to charity care-rather than an expense.
+Of the metrics above, this impacts days cash on hand, operating margin, operating EBIDA margin, and days in accounts receivable.

-For more information on key creditworthiness ratios and their impact on credit ratings and capital access and costs, see Kenneth Kaufman, Focus on Finance: 10 Critical Issues for Hospital Leadership (signature publication), The Governance Institute, 2008.
+For more information on key creditworthiness ratios and their impact on credit ratings and capital access and costs, see Kenneth Kaufman, Focus on Finance: 10 Critical Issues for Hospital Leadership, 2nd Edition (signature publication), The Governance Institute, 2016.